jaredly/planjs/Roadmap.md

 yeahhh ok so I'm going to make a `stepper` runtime that also like does the full memory management I think. for funsies.

+gonna have a [stack] probably
+and a [heap] definitely
+anddddd maybe a [data] for the PINS, but I don't have to do that quite yet.
+I can cheat on that one.